aws/aws-cdk/packages/aws-cdk/README.md

 $ cdk deploy --outputs-file outputs.json
 ```

-When the stack finishes deployment, `outputs.json` would look like.
+When the stack finishes deployment, `outputs.json` would look like this:
 ```json
 {
   "MyStack": {